 Warning

-Typically the coefficient of determination is denoted \(R^2\) because of the special case in part 4 of Theorem 5.1.
-However, if the regression method is different or the testing set is not equal to the training set, the CoD can actually be negative, hence writing it as the square of another number just makes no sense in general.
+Typically the coefficient of determination is denoted \(R^2\) because of the special case in part 4 of Theorem thm-regression-cod.
+However, if the regression method is different, or if the testing set is not equal to the training set, there is no simple relationship between the CoD and the Pearson coefficient.
+In fact, the CoD can actually be negative, so writing it as the square of another number makes no sense in general.

 Since this result is negative, we would be better off always predicting \(5/3\) rather than using \(\hat{f}(x)=x\).